chocorho/TicTacToe/README.md

-# TicTacToe-Console
+# TicTacToe

-This is a Console based TicTacToe Game having two game modes :
+A Console based TicTacToe Game.
+The game has two game modes :
 - Single Player ( Play with computer )
 - Two Player    ( Play with friend )